Recognizing, Treating, and Coping With Narcissism

-Despite working as a certified drug and alcohol counselor for several years, I had never treated a narcissist, and while I'd noticed narcissistic traits in some people, it wasn't until I stumbled into an unfortunate relationship with a man who exhibited all the classical symptoms of narcissism that I was able to deeply understand the ways a narcissistic personality disorder NPD) can affect a relationship.
+Despite working as a certified drug and alcohol counselor for several years, I had never treated a narcissist.
+While I'd noticed certain narcissistic traits in some people, it wasn't until I stumbled into an unfortunate relationship with a man who exhibited all the classical symptoms of narcissism that I was able to deeply understand the ways this disorder can affect a relationship.

-Fortunately, I was able to get away from that relationship in about a year, though it proved costly to my finances and self-esteem, and took several years before I fully healed from the emotional damage I experienced.
+Fortunately, I was able to get away from that relationship in about a year—though it proved costly to my finances and self-esteem.
+It took several years before I fully healed from the emotional damage I had experienced.
 Many people don't have the luxury of escaping.
 The narcissist in their lives may be a parent or sibling.
 It may be a spouse who controls the purse strings and emotionally abuses them until their self-esteem is nothing more than tattered shreds of a once-healthy ego.

-That's why, for my 100th HubPages article, I'm tackling a tough topic to help others pinpoint whether their loved one has narcissistic personality disorder, how to cope with narcissism in their lives, and what the experts have to say about treating it.
+That's why, for my 100th HubPages article, I'm tackling a tough topic to help others pinpoint whether their loved one has narcissistic personality disorder (NPD), how to cope with narcissism in their lives, and what the experts have to say about treating it.